Regulations on Common Admission

 St. Paul’s runs both undergraduate and postgraduate programmes.
 Each programme is conducted under its own basic rules but the following are some of the common academic and exam regulations that each student should familiarize themselves with as they continue their studies.
 Please refer to it for guidance and if what you are looking for is not in it then ask the relevant office.

-Admission into any certificate Programme at St. Paul's University is KCSE grade D+ (plus) or its equivalents.
+- The minimum grade for admission into any Certificate Programme at St. Paul's University is KCSE grade D+ (plus) or its equivalents.

-Admission into any diploma Programme at St. Paul's University is KCSE mean grade of C- (minus) or its equivalents.
+- The minimum grade for admission into any Certificate Programme at St. Paul's University is KCSE grade C- (plus) or its equivalents.

 - A level with at least two principal passes and one subsidiary;